What to expect if you need emergency stoma surgery

 Make use of information booklets and the support of your assigned Stoma Care Nurse

 Your care team should have provided you with information leaflets and booklets, if not, you can always ask and we also have some available to download online.
 You should also have been assigned a Stoma Care Nurse.
 These are specialist nurses who are available to speak to you in person or on the phone to discuss your stoma care needs.
 If you have not been assigned a Stoma Care Nurse, please feel free to contact SecuriCare and we will put you in contact with one.
-We also hold regular stoma care clinics in several locations around the UK which you would be welcome to attend.

 If you’re going in for surgery over the next few days and are feeling underprepared, or you have woken up from surgery and are in shock to find you have a stoma please take a look at our advice and support section which includes the following: